unbit/uwsgi-docs/Go.rst

 Building your first app
 ***********************

-Now, supposing you have saved your app as helloworld.go, just run
+Assuming you saved your app as helloworld.go, just run the following.

 .. code-block:: sh

    GOPATH=/home/foobar/uwsgi/plugins/go go build helloworld.go

-change GOPATH to the value you got from the build procedure, or to the dir you have installed/copied uwsgi.a

-If all goes well you will end with a 'helloworld' executable.
+change GOPATH to the value you got from the build procedure, or to the dir you have installed/copied uwsgi.a If all goes well you will end with a 'helloworld' executable.
 That executable is a full uWSGI server (yes, really).

 .. code-block:: sh

    ./helloworld --http :8080 --http-modifier1 11

-just point your browser to the port 8080 and check /one/ and /two/

-You can start adding processes and a master as always
+Just point your browser to the port 8080 and check /one/ and /two/ You can start adding processes and a master:

 .. code-block:: sh